Joe Ledbetter: Career

-Joe Ledbetter (aka: J.Led) is an artist, illustrator and toy designer based in Los Angeles, CA.

-His distinctive style is deeply influenced by classic animation, underground comics, skateboarding and 1980s video games.
-Over the years, Ledbetter has created an incredible cast of creatures used to anthropomorphize the human condition.
-With crisp bold lines and a vibrant palette, he mixes irony, social criticism and mischief making his work universal and unmistakable.
+Joe Ledbetter His style is influenced by classic animation, underground comics, skateboarding and 1980s video games.
+Over the years, Ledbetter has created an cast of creatures used to anthropomorphize the human condition.
+With a vibrant palette, he mixes irony, social criticism and mischief.

-He earned a degree in Sociology from Humboldt State University in 2001, and despite his lack of formal art training, began his career as a graphic artist in the apparel industry.
+He earned a degree in sociology from Humboldt State University in 2001, and despite his lack of formal art training, began his career as a graphic artist in the apparel industry.
 Working his way up from underground art shows, he's been at his craft full-time since 2004 holding art exhibitions in over 10 countries, collaborating with top brands (Nike, Swatch, Sony Music, Kidrobot), exhibiting in museum shows (Andy Warhol Museum, MADRE Museum Italy, Bristol City Museum, Riverside Art Museum), sold work at Christie's auction house in New York, and has been featured in the Los Angeles Times, People Magazine, Juxtapoz Magazine and Hi-Fructose Magazine.
 He is most known for his innovative and distinctive designer toys.